rwparrish/js-check-point-videos/README.md

 5. Once you are comfortable with recording using Zoom, begin your recording first and then spin the wheel!
 6. Navigate to the directory corresponding to the challenge the wheel lands on, and open the `script.js` file to begin.
 7. The recording should not exceed **5 minutes** in duration.
-8. After completing the recording, you can upload your video to YouTube and submit the link.
+8. After completing the recording, you can upload your video to YouTube and submit the link to your video in the following lesson.

 ## Tips for Maximizing This Exercise